gilmoreorless/chrome-cdn-offline-proxy/README.md

 Copyright (c) 2015 Gilmore Davidson
 Copyright (c) 2016 Johannes Hoppe

-This i a fork of [gilmoreorless/chrome-cdn-offline-proxy](https://github.com/gilmoreorless/chrome-cdn-offline-proxy).
+This is a fork of [gilmoreorless/chrome-cdn-offline-proxy](https://github.com/gilmoreorless/chrome-cdn-offline-proxy).
 Obviously we both travel by train very often.